 This article is informative and based on our experience as California divorce lawyers.
 It is only about California divorce law.

 This article is not legal advice about your specific situation.
-Our law firm represents husbands and wives in Orange County, Los Angeles and the five other Southern California family courts.
-We have offices in Santa Ana and Newport Beach.
+Our law firm represents husbands and wives in Orange County, Los Angeles, San Diego and all other Southern California family courts.
+We have offices in Los Angeles, Orange County and San Diego.
 We hope you enjoy what you read here.

 Settlement fell apart.
 So how do judges decide divorce cases?